DSPoint: Dual-scale Point Cloud Recognition with High-frequency Fusion: Experiments

 \subsection{Down-stream Task}

-To demonstrate the general applicability and plug-in simplicity of our method, we incorporate it into other baselines then apply to two different downstream tasks: Shape Part Segmentation and Indoor Scene Segmentation. \paragraph{Shape Part Segmentation.} We evaluate our model on ShapeNet Parts\cite{wu20143d} benchmark.
+To demonstrate the general applicability and plug-in simplicity of our method, we incorporate it into other baselines then apply to two different downstream tasks: Shape Part Segmentation and Indoor Scene Segmentation.
+It could be noticed that our method achieved a great trade-off by improving its efficiency by a lot margin mentioned in Table\ref{efficiency}, with a slight cost of accuracy.
+Such trade-off would be more worthy in the industrial field like self-driving which requires high inference speed and light model parameter amount. \paragraph{Shape Part Segmentation.} We evaluate our model on ShapeNet Parts\cite{wu20143d} benchmark.
 It comprises 16,881 shapes (14,006 for training and 2,874 for testing) with 16 categories labeled in 50 parts.
 For each shape, we sample 2,048 points.
 We incorporate our methods to the last three layers of DGCNN\cite{wang2019dynamic} with PAConv\cite{xu2021paconv} as local operator.
 We use channel-wise accumulation instead of channel-wise splitting for plug-in simplicity, where weight between local and global branches is 4:1.

 Results are listed in Table~\ref{shapenet}.
 Although our mIoU increase compared to PAConv\cite{xu2021paconv} is small, Figure ~\ref{vis} shows clear benefits from our voxel modality, which prevents points from being fragmented into many parts.
 Our part segmentation is far more spatially continuous in comparison.
 The mIoU measurement does not reflect the fragmentation problem in PAConv\cite{xu2021paconv}.
 In many practical applications, having a spatially coherent output, as in our method, is far more important than fragmented results.
 It proves our strong performance by maintaining plug-in simplicity and practical utility.